taylorscott91/landlord_ruby_no_AR/readme.md

 Read the comments in `app.rb` to follow the directions practicing enumerables

-> Store the enumerable methods into variables and use `puts` to verify the results of your methods
+> Store the enumerable methods into variables and use `puts` to verify the results of your methods.

 ## Part 2 - Build the App